Skip to main content

 • Enrollment in BIOL 497 "Biology Honors Seminar" during the junior and senior year,

-• Presentation of the research progress in BIOL 497 and at the Undergraduate Honors Research Day
+• Presentation of the research progress in BIOL 497 and participation in two poster symposia

 ** Students who complete Undergraduate Honors Research will have the notation on their transcript "Completed Biology Honors Research Program" and their name will be highlighted in the program booklet at graduation.